reinout/tools/README.rst

 And, as documentation, some of the debian packages I install::

-  apt install etckeeper gpg xclip emacs25 evolution evolution-ews xclip
+  apt install etckeeper gpg xclip emacs25 evolution evolution-ews

 For nextcloud, I `used the PPA
 <https://launchpad.net/~nextcloud-devs/+archive/ubuntu/client>`_.